TriLoo/ImageProcessing/README.md

 		B. boxfilter based on shared memory                   the second fastest version
 		C. boxiflter based on global memory                   the second slowest version
 		D. boxfilter based on texture memory                  the slowest version

+30. ./GuidedFilter_CUDA

+	This dir include the implementatioin of guided filter based on CUDA